How Much RAM Does My Smartphone Need?

 In a smartphone, RAM plays a similar role in ensuring smooth performance.
 But how much RAM is enough?
 That depends on how you use your phone.

-If you mainly use your phone for basics like calling, texting, browsing the web, social media and the occasional YouTube video or game, 3GB to 4GB of RAM will serve you just fine.
+If you mainly use your phone for basics like calling, texting, browsing the web, social media and the occasional YouTube video or game, 4GB to 6GB of RAM will serve you just fine.
 Many budget-friendly smartphones come with this amount of RAM and offer decent performance for everyday tasks.

-However, if you’re someone who keeps several apps open at once or enjoys switching between Instagram, Spotify, and your photo gallery without waiting for them to reload, you might start feeling some lag with only 3GB of RAM.
+However, if you’re someone who keeps several apps open at once or enjoys switching between Instagram, Spotify, and your photo gallery without waiting for them to reload, you might start feeling some lag with at the lower end of this range.

 Who it’s best for: